-Sociology, Associate in Arts (AA)
+Sociology, Associate of Arts (AA)

 Sociology is the study of society and everyday life, and as such, looks at a wide range of topics concerning social structure and human behavior.
 Sociological theories and methods can be applied to studying virtually any aspect of social life: culture and technology; crime and deviance; politics and economics; the self and socialization; family and group dynamics; class, race and gender; social movements and social change.